-7.1.4 Shielding and grounding
+7.1.6 Shielding and grounding

-Optimum electromagnetic compatibility (EMC) of the fieldbus system can only be guaranteed if the system components and, in particular, the lines are shielded and the shield forms as complete a cover as possible.
-A shield coverage of 90% is ideal.
+Optimal electromagnetic compatibility (EMC) of the fieldbus system can be guaranteed only if the system components and, in particular, the lines are shielded and the shield forms as complete a cover as possible.
+A shield coverage of 90 % is ideal.

-- To ensure an optimum EMC protective effect, connect the shield as often as possible to the reference ground. - For reasons of explosion protection, you should refrain from grounding however.
+- 1. To ensure optimal EMC protection, connect the shield to the reference ground as often as possible. - 2.
+For reasons concerning explosion protection, it is recommended that grounding be dispensed with.

-To comply with both requirements, the fieldbus system allows three different types of shielding:
+To comply with both requirements, there are basically three different types of shielding in the fieldbus system:

-- Shielding at both ends.
+- Shielding at both ends

-- Shielding at one end on the feed side with capacitance termination at the field device.
+- Shielding at one end on the feed side with capacitance termination at the field device

-- Shielding at one end on the feed side.
+- Shielding at one end on the feed side